Bentalls: In popular culture

 Singer Dusty Springfield once worked at Bentalls in Ealing and singer Petula Clark gave her first public performance as a child at Bentalls in Kingston upon Thames.

 Bentalls is mentioned by the character Chubb in the Anthony Blunt episode (A Question of Attribution) of the stage play Single Spies by Alan Bennett.

 Bentalls features in the Ladybird Books People at Work series, appearing in In A Big Store.
 The Wood Street entrance is also illustrated in The Police, as part of a night time scene where two police constables are arresting suspected burglars.

+Bentalls is mentioned as a location in the novel The Curious Incident of the Dog in the Night-time by Mark Haddon and in the stage version by Simon Stevens adapted from the novel.
+Swindon where the novel is set does not have a Bentalls store.
+Bentalls features as the location where Judy has a traumatic experience when her neurodivergent son Christopher causes a scene.